mibwurrepo/Gutleben_et.al_Halogenases_Aplysinas/README.md

 ---
 ------
-All questions concerning this analysis can be directed at johanna.gutleben@wur.nl
+All questions or comments concerning this analysis can be directed at johanna.gutleben@wur.nl